Sequential Learning in the Dense Associative Memory: Sequential Learning Methods

 Memory Aware Synapses \citep{Aljundi2018} is another weight importance regularization-based sequential learning technique.
 In contrast to EWC, which uses the Fisher information and the loss function of the task, MAS measures the model sensitivity directly.
 A Taylor expansion of the model output with respect to each network parameter gives a weight importance measure of:

 again for a sample of the training data \(X\).
-Note the network output \(F\left(X, \theta\right)\) itself is used, not the loss function \(\mathcal{L}_{\text{Base}} \left(\theta\right)\).
-The gradient with respect to each possible network output is taken and averaged, indicated by the sum over \(N\) (e.g. for a task with \(10\) outputs / classes, \(N=10\)).
+Note that the network output \(F\left(X, \theta\right)\) itself is used, not the loss function \(\mathcal{L}_{\text{Base}} \left(\theta\right)\), and that the training data \(X\) is not indexed to a task \(\mu\), as we are using only the most recent task data to calculate the weight importances.
+The partial derivative of \(F\) with respect to each possible network output is taken and averaged, indicated by the sum over \(N\) (e.g. for a task with \(10\) outputs / classes, \(N=10\)).
 The value of \(\omega_k\) is accumulated over each task, so we keep some information about previous task's weight importances without requiring a new term per task, as in EWC.

-Aljundi et al. note a slightly more efficient implementation of this technique for models with many outputs.
+\citeauthor{Aljundi2018} note a slightly more efficient implementation of this technique for models with many outputs.
 Rather than taking the derivative of each output with respect to the model parameters, i.e. one expansion per output, instead take the Taylor expansion of the squared L2 norm of the model output as a vector.
 This results in only a single expansion and hence much less computation for the same result.

 The modified loss used by each is task is:

 Unlike L2 Regularization and EWC, the single tensor of optimal weights \(\theta_{k}^\star\) is updated with each task, as are the weight importances \(\omega_{k}\).